New York Car Accident Attorneys

 While PIP insurance may provide immediate help with your medical payments, and you can use PIP coverage immediately after the accident, in many cases, the cost of treatment for car accident injuries may exceed that protection.
 Then, you may need to turn to your own health insurance to help with the ongoing medical treatment you need after your accident.

-When you file an injury claim after an accident, you will receive those funds in a settlement from the insurance company.
+When you file an injury claim after an automobile accident, you will receive those funds in a settlement from the insurance company.
 Then, you can decide how to handle the use of those funds.
-You can use them to help cover the cost of medical treatment for your injuries.
+You can use them to help cover the cost of medical treatment for your car accident injury.

 What happens if I get into an accident with a driver who does not have auto insurance?